-Organizers:CSC Working Group on Inclusion, Diversity and Equity (WIDE)
+CSC Working Group on Inclusion, Diversity and Equity (WIDE)

 Raychelle Burks, St. Edward's University (@DrRubidium)

 Chemistry and our society are stronger when we have a diverse, equitable and inclusive profession.
 Our community embraces this idea, but many of us likely do not fully understand the additional barriers and struggles that our colleagues in under-represented groups have had to overcome and endure to achieve success in our field.
-In this conference level symposium we celebrate some of these colleagues who have had to navigate issues of Inclusion, Equity and Diversity in their career as they share their own experiences and personal journey in chemistry in the context of their research.
+In this conference level symposium we celebrate some of these colleagues who have had to navigate issues of inclusion, diversity and equity in their career as they share their own experiences and personal journey in chemistry in the context of their research.

-Organizer: Dr. Nola Etkin, University of Prince Edward Island and the Working Group on Diversity, Equity, and Inclusion (WIDE)
+Nola Etkin, University of Prince Edward Island

-Chemistry in Canada2067: The Future Starts Now - Highlighting Undergraduate Research
+Chemistry in Canada 2067: The Future Starts Now - Highlighting Undergraduate Research

 As a chemical community we have always valued the importance of including undergraduate research training and internships as an integral part of our HQP plans and strategies.
 In this special conference level symposium we celebrate their contributions by providing a platform to elevate their research.
 In this special session, immediately following the session on “Science Advocacy: Developing Relationships, Communication Effectively”, the undergraduate student participants will be given a short time (3 minute thesis style) to present and market their poster that they present later that evening.
 This event will highlight undergraduate research and its place in the research/education/workplace mission.
-To achieve the goals of Canada2067, The science of a successful tomorrow we acknowledge that the Future Starts Now.
+To achieve the goals of Canada 2067, The science of a successful tomorrow we acknowledge that the future starts now.
 Encourage your very best undergraduates to participate in this highlight event.

-ChemiSTEAM - Putting the A in STEM:
+ChemiSTEAM - Putting the A in STEM